 If the change is approved, the student must submit a change of department form to the Office of Student Affairs.
 Students must be sure to fulfill all course requirements for the new department.
-The change of department form is available on the Student Resources page, under MPH Program, at http://myysph.yale.edu/students.
+The change of department form is available on the myYSPH site at https://ysph.yale.edu/myysph/students/mph/forms-and-systems.